lic225/lic225.github.io/about.md

 ---

 ![me]({{ site.url }}/me_2020.jpeg){:style="float: right;margin-left: 7px; height="30%" width="30%""}
-I am Li Chen (陳力), a final-year PhD student at Georgia Tech advised by [Richard Peng](https://www.cs.cmu.edu/~yangp/).
+I am Li Chen (陳力), a postdoc at Carnegie Mellon University.
+I completed my PhD at Georgia Tech in summer 2023, where I was advised by [Richard Peng](https://www.cs.cmu.edu/~yangp/).
 I work on provably fast algorithms and data structures for optimization and machine learning.
 <!--based on graph theory, convex optimization, and numerical linear algebra.-->
 <!--My research interests are in the design, analysis, and implementation of efficient algorithms, with a focus on algorithms and data structures for handling large graphs and networks.-->